Chapter 2.50

 Sections:

-(1) The arts commission shall consist of nine members appointed by the city council.
+(1) The arts commission shall consist of up to nine members and up to two alternate members appointed by the city council.

 (3) Each member of the arts commission shall serve a term of three years.
 The city council shall annually appoint new members to fill the expiring terms on the arts commission.
-If, for any reason, a vacancy occurs during the terms of an arts commission member, the city council shall appoint a new member to fill the unexpired term of that member.
+If, for any reason, a vacancy occurs during the term of an arts commission member, the city council shall appoint a new member to fill the unexpired term of that member.
 The city council may remove an arts commission member at any time if the city council determines that member is not fulfilling his or her responsibilities to the satisfaction of city council.
-All members of the arts commission shall serve until their successors are duly appointed by city council.

 (4) Persons appointed to serve on the arts commission shall reside within the corporate limits of the city during the members’ term.